Décoration

 Wood

-Let's start our list of the characteristics of a traditional Japanese house by talking about the material that is unanimously favored among them: wood.
+Let's start our list of features of a traditional Japanese house by talking about the material that is unanimously favored among them: wood.

-The Japanese appreciate this material due to several characteristics, such as good thermal comfort and safety, as the country is very sensitive to earthquakes.
-Wood appears in a Japanese home in the cladding of cabinets, floors, outdoor spaces, the structure of furniture, coverings, and the creation of environments.
+The Japanese appreciate this material because of several characteristics, such as good thermal comfort and safety, as the country is very sensitive to earthquakes.
+Wood appears in a Japanese house in cabinet coverings, floors, outdoor spaces, furniture structure, coverings, and the creation of environments.

 Fusuma